coreinfrastructure/best-practices-badge/doc/security.md

 3. *ArgumentReasoning* aka *argument*.
    An argument explains why the supporting claims and evidence justify the claim.
-   It is represented as a half-open rectangle.
+   It is represented as a half-open rectangle
+   (we fill them with light magenta 4).
 4. *AssertedInference* and *AssertedEvidence*, aka kinds of *relationships*.
    SACM terminology is that an AssertedInference shows that a claim supports another claim, and an AssertedEvidence shows that an ArtifactReference